kettanaito/atomic-layout/README.md

 ## Motivation

 [Atomic design](http://bradfrost.com/blog/post/atomic-web-design) is outstanding.
-A bunch of atoms composing a molecule, which composes an organism and, finally, the whole page.
+If this is the first time you hear about it, go check it out and don't forget to show it to your designer as well.

-While the implementation of atoms is fairly straightforward, when it comes to molecules there is a question on how to declare the relation between the atoms.
-People often end up writing more CSS to append molecule-specific styles to our atoms to change their positioning or add spacing.
-That changes the behavior of the atom to suit this very molecule.
-That is against the atom's principle.
+Implementation of atom components is straightforward.
+But when it comes to composing molecules how do you handle the relation between the atoms?
+Most likely, you are creating extra CSS to change position or add spacing to the atoms which are under a specific molecule.
+Not only that makes you write more CSS, but it also contradicts the idea of atom being independant, reusable, predictable.

-Wouldn't it be great to have a single component dedicated to distributing that spacial relation between atoms, without actually touching them?
-Well, this is what this package is about.
+**What if there was a single layer above the atoms that could distribute spacial relation to atoms without actually affecting them?** Well, this is what this repository is about.

-### How does this work?
+## Technology

-First, we take [CSS Grid](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout), which is jaw-droppingly powerful layout concept from the CSS spec, and then we combine it with simplicity and versatility of [React](https://reactjs.org/).
+We are using a jaw-droppingly powerful (and standardized) [CSS Grid](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout) and combining it with the simplicity and flexibility of [React](https://reactjs.org/).
+You can depict this library like an easier way to declare and maintain CSS Grid in your React application.

 ## Support